gbdev/pandocs/content/MBC6.md

 ### 4000-5FFF - ROM/Flash Bank A 00-7F (Read/Write for flash, Read Only for ROM)

-Read-only access to ROM and flash banks 00-7F, switchable independently from ROM/Flash Bank B. Only 8 kB (\$2000) is accessible at once in this bank, as opposed to the usual 16 kB.
+Read-only access to ROM and flash banks 00-7F, switchable independently from ROM/Flash Bank B.

 ### 6000-7FFF - ROM/Flash Bank B 00-7F (Read/Write for flash, Read Only for ROM)

-Read-only access to ROM and flash banks 00-7F, switchable independently from ROM/Flash Bank A. Only 8 kB (\$2000) is accessible at once in this bank, as opposed to the usual 16 kB.
+Read-only access to ROM and flash banks 00-7F, switchable independently from ROM/Flash Bank A.

 ### A000-AFFF - RAM Bank A 00-07 (Read/Write)

-Read/write access to RAM banks 00-07, switchable independently from RAM Bank B. Only 4 kB (\$1000) is accessible at once in this bank, as opposed to the usual 8 kB.
+Read/write access to RAM banks 00-07, switchable independently from RAM Bank B.

 ### B000-BFFF - RAM Bank B 00-07 (Read/Write)

-Read/write access to RAM banks 00-07, switchable independently from RAM Bank A. Only 4 kB (\$1000) is accessible at once in this bank, as opposed to the usual 8 kB.
+Read/write access to RAM banks 00-07, switchable independently from RAM Bank A.

 ### 0000-03FF - RAM Enable (Write Only)